-However, it turned out that I was !
+In fact, I was.
 As well as being assessed ‘out in the field’, lots of material is also assessed by various written papers.
 This includes a ‘home paper’ done in the week or so before assessment as well as two other papers (on weather, the upland environment and maps) completed in the evenings after a full day on the hills.

 So while it is nerve-wracking being assessed we were all gratefully relieved by our assessors’ opening comments: their job isn’t to fail us but to help us pass.
 I held on to those words over the next 5-6 days of assessment.

 There were seven in my group for assessment and for the first weekend we were based at Cockermouth YH.
-The first evening on arrival we sat a short paper (on weather) then received the topics for our ‘lecturettes’, five minute informative talks to be given to our group when out the following day.
-It turned out that mine was on the subject of ‘when to call out Mountain Rescue’ which I duly gave the next morning to the group and two assessors for the day, Phil Tinning and Mike Gullen … who just so happens to be Team Leader for Wasdale Mountain Rescue !
+The first evening on arrival we sat a short paper then received the topics for our ‘lecturettes’, five minute informative talks to be given to our group when out the following day.
+Mine was on ‘when to call out Mountain Rescue’ which I duly gave the next morning to my assessor, Mike Gullen, who just so happens to be Team Leader for Wasdale Mountain Rescue.

 For our final assessment weekend we met up at Honister Slate Mine again but this time ‘on expedition’ and carrying full packs.
 Just as my training weekends had been a ‘game of two halfs’ (benign weather conditions the first weekend followed by floods the next) so the assessment weekends fitted the same pattern.
 This time we arrived in the Lakes with gale force winds and heavy showers forecast.

-The group split into two as usual and our route took us over Brandreth, skirted the impressive northerly cliffs of Great Gable and over Kirk Fell.
-From here it started to get a bit more interesting, with one of my navigational legs taking us along the sketchy, scrambly path along the steep northerly outcrops of Pillar, overlooking Ennerdale (see below).
+One of my navigational legs took us on the sketchy, scrambly path along the steep northerly outcrops of Pillar, overlooking Ennerdale (see below).
 We ascended a steep rocky ridge to take us up to the summit of Pillar just as it was starting to get dark: this was our night navigation exercise.
 The plan was to camp in Mirk Cove, a little-known corrie just east of Steeple, which would be sheltered from the strong westerly winds.
-By the time we got to the trig point at Pillar it was gusting perhaps 40-50 mph and it was difficult to walk without getting blown sideways.
-We dropped down from the ridge at Wind Gap (yes, really!) and then with headtorches started to navigate along rocky outcrops towards our campsite.
-I’d expected us to have our tents up and cooking by 8.30pm but in the end we didn’t get pitched in Mirk Cove until 10.30pm, over three hours after leaving Pillar !
-It turned out that we’d dropped down too low from Wind Gap and could have picked an easier line along the outcrops higher up.
-It was slow, methodical work and of course, good navigational practice.
-This night navigation turned out to be the most memorable part of the whole assessment !
+By the time we got to the trig point at Pillar it was gusting around 40-50 mph and it was difficult walking.
+We dropped down from the ridge at Wind Gap (well named) and then with headtorches started to navigate along rocky outcrops towards our campsite.
+I’d expected us to have our tents up and cooking by 8.30pm but we eventually got pitched in Mirk Cove at 10.30pm, over three hours after leaving Pillar.
+The evening had been slow and methodical work, and good navigational practice.
+It turned out to be the most memorable part of the whole assessment.

 It turned out that Mirk Cove wasn’t the sheltered spot we’d hoped for.
-There were fierce downdrafts from the back wall of the corrie which meant it was a fiercely windy, noisy and sleep-deprived night.
-One tent pole was snapped, two others bent and half a dozen tent pegs pinged out of the ground after a strong gust, never to be found.
+The fierce downdrafts from the back wall of the corrie meant for a wild, windy, noisy and sleep-deprived night.
+One tent pole was snapped, two others bent and half a dozen tent pegs pinged never to be found.

 We dropped down into the relative calm of Ennerdale, practicing belays on the way, then up to the saddle between Starling Dodd and Red Pike before camping overlooking Crummock Water.
 It has to be said that this wasn’t at the route the assessors had planned for us.
-Originally, we were headed for Scafell Pike and Wasdale but it would have been extremely difficult walking into the fierce wind so we instead turned east and had the wind in our backs, camping low for our second night.
+Rather than head for Scafell Pike and Wasdale we instead turned east and had the wind in our backs, camping low for our second night.
 The final day was a relaxed walk out along Buttermere and back to Honister via the Warnscale Bothy (the ‘room with a view’) for lunch.

 10 tips for aspiring Mountain Leaders